Definition and types of vegetarian diet

 Vegetarians should follow the basic guidelines for “balanced diet” to assure adequate nutrient intake:

-1. Grains: A significant amount of dietary fibre and minerals could be lost during the manufacturing process of refined grain products such as white rice and white bread.
-Vegetarians are recommended to choose unrefined grain products as much as possible, such as brown rice, oatmeal, wholemeal bread and fortified whole wheat breakfast cereals.
+- Grains: A significant amount of dietary fibre and minerals could be lost during the manufacturing process of refined grain products, such as white rice and white bread.
+Vegetarians are recommended to choose unrefined grain products as much as possible, such as brown rice, oatmeal, wholemeal bread and fortified breakfast cereals.

-2. Vegetables and fruit: Eat a variety of fruit and vegetables of different colours in order to get various vitamins and nutrients.
+- Vegetables and fruit: Eat a variety of vegetables and fruit of different colours in order to get various vitamins and nutrients.
 Avoid overcooking, which can lead to nutrient loss.

 Major nutritional challenges for vegetarians

-1. Protein: Since the quality and absorbability of protein from plant sources are less optimal than that of meat and milk (and their alternatives), vegetarians are recommended to eat an adequate amount and different types of nuts, seeds, legumes and soy products to attain balanced nutrition.
+- Protein: Since the quality of protein from plant sources are less optimal than that of meat and milk (and their alternatives), vegetarians are recommended to eat an adequate amount and different types of nuts, seeds, legumes and soy products to attain balanced nutrition.

-2. Vitamin B12: Eggs and dairy products are both food sources of vitamin B12.
-However, no plants have been proven to be a safe and reliable source of vitamin B12.
-Strict vegetarians are recommended to consume products that fortified with vitamin B12 (such as soy milk and cereals) and seek a physician's advice on vitamin B12 supplement.
+- Vitamin B12: Eggs and dairy products are both food sources of vitamin B12.
+However, no plant-based foods have been proven to be safe and reliable source of vitamin B12.
+Strict vegetarians are recommended to consume products that fortified with vitamin B12 (such as soy milk and cereals) and seek a physician’s advice on vitamin B12 supplement.

-3. Calcium and vitamin D: Dairy products are good sources of these essential nutrients for lacto-vegetarians.
-Ovo- and strict vegetarians, however, should obtain calcium from firm tofu, calcium-fortified soy milk, green leafy vegetables such as Chinese flowering cabbage and Chinese kale, etc. Adequate exposure to sunlight can stimulate the production of vitamin D in the skin and prevent bone loss.
+- Calcium and vitamin D: Dairy products are good sources of these essential nutrients for lacto-vegetarians.
+Ovo- and strict vegetarians, however, should obtain calcium from firm tofu, calcium-fortified soy milk, dark green vegetables, such as Chinese flowering cabbage, Chinese kale, and so on.
+Adequate exposure to sunlight can stimulate the production of vitamin D in the skin which helps calcium absorption, thus prevent bone loss.

-4. Iron: An adequate amount of legumes, black ear fungus, iron-fortified cereals and wholemeal bread should be consumed to prevent iron deficiency, which is common among vegetarians.
-Foods that are rich in vitamin C (such as tomatoes, broccoli and oranges) can be eaten together to aid iron absorption.
+- Iron: An adequate amount of legumes, black ear fungus, iron-fortified cereals and wholemeal bread, should be consumed to prevent iron deficiency, which is common among vegetarians.
+Foods that are rich in vitamin C (such as tomatoes, broccoli, and oranges) can be eaten together to aid iron absorption.

-5. Zinc: Sources of zinc include whole grains, brown rice, legumes, tofu, nuts and seeds.
+- Zinc: Sources of zinc include whole grains, legumes, tofu, nuts and seeds.

 A significant amount of oils and condiments are often added to vegetarian dishes for better taste and increased satiety.
 However, excessive intake of such will be harmful to health in the long run.
 Vegetarians should note the following cooking tips to prevent excessive intake of fat and salt:

-• Use a variety of healthy vegetable oils, such as corn oil, canola oil, olive oil and peanut oil.
+- Use a variety of healthy vegetable oils, such as corn oil, canola oil, olive oil, peanut oil.
 Avoid coconut oil, palm oil and margarine in solid form which pose a negative impact on your blood cholesterol level.

-• Make your dishes attractive and tasty with a wide range of fresh ingredients.
-Gourds, mushrooms, seaweeds, soy products (including tofu, dried soybean sheet and dried soybean curd), fresh fruits, dried fruits and small quantity of nuts and seeds can all add nice and natural flavour to your vegetarian recipes.
+- Make your dishes attractive and tasty with a wide range of fresh ingredients.
+Gourds, mushrooms, seaweeds, soy products (such as tofu, soybean sheet, dried soybean curd), fresh fruits, dried fruits, small quantity of nuts and seeds can all add nice and natural flavour to your vegetarian recipes.

 Vegetarians with special nutritional needs